The Happenings on Shaw Hill

 * * *

 The nightmares continued for another week or so.
-But it did not involve someone attacking me.
+But I was not being pursued in the forest late at night.
 It was, perhaps, more disturbing than that.
-It was me attacking someone else.

 “Yes,” I would say.

-She never asked anymore questions but she always turned to look out the window with that look of fright.
+She never asked anymore questions but she always turned back to the window with that look of fright.
 What she saw out there bothered me more than waking up in cold sweat after a bad dream.
 I never asked her what she saw until that last night.

 “What are you looking at?”